 When shopping for chainsaws, you will come across a huge list of features that manufacturers use, often with their own terms, but essentially covering the same common feature under a different name.
 Hope you can use our list of definitions as a base for your further research.

-We tried to collect the most common features here that make using a chainsaw easier, more comfortable and safer.
+We tried to collect the most common features here that make using a chainsaw easier, more comfortable, and safer.

 Kickback reducing systems

 The most effective action to prevent kickback is training.
-However, as a homeowner, especially if you are not very experienced, there are features and other solutions to look for to reduce risk of injury, in case eventually kickback occurs.
+However, as a homeowner, especially if you are not very experienced, there are features and other solutions to look for to reduce the risk of injury, in the case eventually kickback occurs.

-Manufacturers are trying to design chains that are less likely to cause kickbacks with protective links between the cutting teeth, while a well thought trough bar design with special nose is also a risk reducing factor.
+Manufacturers are trying to design chains that are less likely to cause kickbacks with protective links between the cutting teeth, while a well thought trough bar design with a special nose is also a risk reducing factor.

 Some companies utilize kickback guards and automatic chain brakes in the event of a kickback, limiting the damage that a launching bar can deliver.